rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 In those days also I saw the Jews who had married women of Ashdod, Ammon, and Moab. ^1323

-And half of their children spoke the language of Ashdod, and they could not speak the language of Judah, but only the language of each people. ^1324
+And half of their children spoke the language of Ashdod, and they could not speak the language of Judah, but the language of each people. ^1324

 And I confronted them and cursed them and beat some of them and pulled out their hair.
-And I made them take an oath in the name of God, saying, You shall not give your daughters to their sons, or take their daughters for your sons or for yourselves. ^1325
+And I made them take oath in the name of God, saying, You shall not give your daughters to their sons, or take their daughters for your sons or for yourselves. ^1325

 Did not Solomon king of Israel sin on account of such women?
 Among the many nations there was no king like him, and he was beloved by his God, and God made him king over all Israel.
 Nevertheless, foreign women made even him to sin. ^1326